Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Introduction

-Recovery guarantees for non-convex optimization algorithms for phase retrieval with pre-trained ReLU neural network or un-trained neural network generative models have been provided in~\cite{hyder2019alternating,jagatap2019algorithmic}, with assumptions of noiseless measurements and the existence of a good initial vector.
-Recovery guarantees for phase retrieval with generative models have been provided in~\cite{wei2019statistical}, within a more general setting of using differentiable but unknown link functions.
-The weaker assumption of an unknown link function comes as a price.
-In particular, for an unknown nonlinearity, it is an open problem to handle signals with representation error~\cite{plan2016generalized}.
+Recovery guarantees for non-convex optimization algorithms for phase retrieval with pre-trained ReLU neural network priors and untrained neural network priors have been provided in~\cite{hyder2019alternating,jagatap2019algorithmic}, with assumptions of noiseless measurements and the existence of a good initial vector.
+Recovery guarantees for phase retrieval with generative models can also be found in~\cite{wei2019statistical}, within a more general setting of using differentiable but unknown link functions.
+The weaker assumption of an unknown link function comes at a price; namely, it is an open problem to handle signals with representation error~\cite{plan2016generalized}.
 Moreover, the assumption of differentiability makes it is not directly applicable to the measurement model~\eqref{eq:measurement_model}, and the loss function considered in~\cite{wei2019statistical} is different from both~\eqref{eq:intensity_loss} and~\eqref{eq:amplitude_loss}, which are widely adopted for phase retrieval.